 Food For Thought

 So where to go from here?
-I’ve reached the point where I no longer believe that I should continually up my whole grain consumption to try and reach the FDA approved goal of one full serving of whole grains with each meal, if not more.
-And since the FDA has stated that they want half of my grain intake to be whole grains, that leaves another 3 servings of refined grains that the FDA is ok with.
-That’s not ok, not for me.
+I’ve reached the point where I no longer believe that I should continually up my whole grain consumption to try and reach the FDA approved goal of 30% of my intake to come from bread and grains.
+And since the FDA has stated that they want half of my grain intake to be whole grains, that leaves the other half of my intake should be refined grains.
+That just seems very high to me.

 But I’m not ready to give up bread, pasta and other wheat products altogether.
 And since I’m not giving up on bread, I figure the best I can do is try to reduce my overall consumption of grains, while at the same time, try to make sure they are prepared in such a way as to make them as beneficial and nutritious as possible.